j0k3r/f43.me/README.md

 ### Try it

-You can use the built-in Docker image using `docker-compose` (which will use PHP 7):
+You can use the built-in Docker image using `docker-compose`:

 ```
-docker-composer up --build
+docker-compose up --build
 ```

 You should be able to access the interface using `http://localhost:8100/app_dev.php`